| Though Eowyn could not eat,

 her and she felt his warm seed flood her body.

-And the guests began clapping their hands on the table.
+The guests began clapping their hands on the table.

-And her heart broke with joy.
+And Eowyn's heart broke with joy.

 Earlier in the day Elrohir and Elladan had approached Arwen's